 The combination of lens design limitations and a smaller image sensor means that under the same settings and shooting conditions, the bokeh created by a compact camera will probably not look as creamy.

-The unique foreground and background bokeh were achieved at f/1.4 using a mirrorless camera on a large aperture prime lens.
+The buttery smooth foreground and background bokeh were achieved at f/2 using a full-frame mirrorless camera on a large aperture prime lens.

 Room for growth